jennhu/reflexive-anaphor-licensing/README.md

 ## Overview

+The surprisal data lives in the data folder, and the stimuli live in the stimuli folder.

 **TODO**: mention that we designed lexical items to stay in-vocabulary for PTB models

 1. [GRNN](https://github.com/facebookresearch/colorlessgreenRNNs) (recurrent neural network trained on Wikipedia)